Kendal College is run by a Board of Governors who take strategic decisions that will shape the college of the future.

 If you are interested in finding out more, please contact the Director of Governance, Carole Drury, for more information.

-The Board works to its statutory Instrument & Articles of Governance with members acting in the capacity of trustees with the College holding exempt charitable status.
-The Board has adopted the Code of Good Governance for English Colleges and operates its business in line with its Standing Orders.
+The Board works to its statutory Instrument & Articles of Governance with members acting in the capacity of trustees and with the College holding exempt charitable status.
+The Board has adopted the Code of Good Governance for English Colleges and allied Remuneration Code and operates its business in line with its Standing Orders.

-Minutes of all Board and Committee meetings are published in line with statutory requirements following member approval.
+Minutes of all Board and Committee meetings are published in line with statutory requirements and following governor approval.

-Board Member & Audit & Risk Committee Vice Chair
+Board Member and Chair of Audit & Risk

-Vice Chair of Corporation & Chair of Search and Governance Committee
+Board Member and Vice Chair of Search & Governance Committee

 Co-opted Member of Audit & Risk Committee

-Board Member & Member of Search & Governance Committee
+Board Member & Chair of Search & Governance Committee

 Kendal College Principal & Search and Governance Committee Member